Coffee may come with a cancer warning label in California

 A lawsuit first filed in Los Angeles County Superior Court in 2010 by the nonprofit Council for Education and Research on Toxics targeted several companies that make or sell coffee.
 The suit asked for damages and a label to warn consumers.

-"It's not a final decision yet, but I do think this is big news an I'm much relieved after 8 years of work on this," said attorney Raphael Metzger.
+"It's not a final decision yet, but I do think this is big news, and I'm much relieved after eight years of work on this," said attorney Raphael Metzger.
 "It's a good day for public health."

 The initial court documents state that, under the California Safe Drinking Water and Toxic Enforcement Act of 1986, also known as Proposition 65, businesses must give customers a "clear and reasonable warning" about the presence of high levels of this chemical, that is consider toxic and carcinogenic and can impact a drinker's health -- and that these stores failed to do so.